dwagelaar/TTC2011/README.txt

 The ATL console shows the requested result.
 Note that the source model is called "Graph.xmi", in case you want to verify the results manually.

+SimpleGT versions of this task generate Result models:
+- nrOfNodes2.simplegt consumes all nodes in a graph, and uses them to increment a result counter
+- nrOfLoopingEdges2.simplegt consumes and counts all looping edges
+- nrOfIsolatedNodes2.simplegt consumes and counts all isolated nodes
+- nrOfCircles2.simplegt counts and traces all circles of 3 connected nodes (consuming is not possible!)
+- nrOfDanglingEdges2.simplegt consumes and counts all edges with either the src or trg node missing

+To run any of these transformations:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> <name>" from the list, where <name> corresponds to the transformation you want to run, and click "Run".

+The ATL console shows the execution results.
+The output is saved in a model called "<name>-result.xmi", e.g. "nrOfNodes2-result.xmi".

 Task 2.3: Reverse Edges
 -----------------------